-8.2 Effectiveness of operation
+8.1 Effectiveness of installation

 The result(s) calculated shall be the percentage of users successfully achieving the main goal (success rate), together with the confidence intervals, as specified in Annex D. If there is more than one goal, the result shall be reported for the percentage of users successfully achieving each goal.